-Our production is very small, around 300 cases a year.
+Our production is very small, ranging from as little as 33 cases to 200 or so if Mother Nature is less moody.
 We have not increased that production and have no plans to.
-We make only wines that carry the Texas Hill Country Appellation.
-That is where we are, and it is the place we want you to have a sense of when you taste the wines.
+We make only wines from our 3 acre estate vineyard which carries the Texas Hill Country Appellation.
+That is where we are, and it is the place we want you to have an authentic sense of when you taste the wines.

-Of course it all depends on Mother nature, but each year we try to make the following wines:
+Of course it all depends on Mother nature, but we’ve been known to make the following wines:

 - Pétard Blanc: a dry white made from 100% estate grown Blanc du Bois, a hybrid grape that has Muscat in its parentage.
 Pétard Blanc is our proprietary name.
 Pétard is French for “firecracker,” but in the context of wine tasting, it means explosive on the palate.
 Named for its hallmark natural acidity, vintages have consistently shown citrus zest in the nose, almost oily, lots of minerality, an unctuous texture and a zippy backbone.